Rod Blagojevich corruption charges: Investigations

-On January 2, 2009 Governor Blagojevich's federal security clearance was revoked by the United States Department of Homeland Security.
+On January 2, 2009, Governor Blagojevich's federal security clearance was revoked by the United States Department of Homeland Security.

 In June 2009, it was determined by the judge overseeing the case that the Blagojevich trial would start on June 3, 2010.
 In the wake of the scandal, reform measures are being proposed.
 Wisconsin Senator Russell Feingold, who then served as the chairman of the United States Senate Committee on the Judiciary's Subcommittee on the Constitution, Civil Rights, and Property Rights, had stated that he would introduce a constitutional amendment requiring vacant Senate seats be filled by special elections, as the House of Representatives requires; however, nothing ever came of it.

 Obama Senate replacement

-Fraud involving the appointment of a senator to fill the Senate seat vacated by Barack Obama has been the most notable charge against Blagojevich.
+Fraud involving the appointment of a senator to fill the Senate seat vacated by Barack Obama's election as U.S. president has been the most notable charge against Blagojevich.
 Blagojevich was overheard on a recorded phone call saying, "I've got this thing, and it's fucking golden.
 I'm just not giving it up for fucking nothing.
 It's a fucking valuable thing, you just don't give it away for nothing.
 If I don't get what I want ...
 I'll just take the Senate seat myself."

 Blagojevich sought the following in exchange for an appointment: